-Students in the specialist nursing component must earn a 3.0/4.0 grade point average each semester and at least a B in each course in their specialty/track.
+Students in the specialist nursing component must earn a 3.0/4.0 grade point average each semester and at least a B in each course that contains a clinical component.
 A student in the specialist component who has not met these requirements may be placed on probation if the faculty has reason to expect successful performance in succeeding work.
 A student in the specialist component may be placed on probation only once.

-For students entering with a B.S.N. degree, progression in the graduate program is dependent upon at least a B average each semester and at least B in each clinical course.
+For students entering with a B.S.N. degree, progression in the graduate program is dependent upon at least a B average each semester and at least a B in each course with a clinical component.
 A student who has not met these requirements may be placed on probation, one time only, upon faculty recommendation.
-The student receives written notice of probationary status; copies are sent to the Associate Dean for Academic Programs and the School of Nursing Registrar.
+The student receives written notice of probationary status; copies are sent to the track director and the School of Nursing Registrar.